kaynhelga9/Code-Snippets/README.md

 # Code-Snippets
-My various snippets from different fields in Computer Science using mainly Python.
+My various snippets from different fields in Computer Science using mainly Python 3.
 You can get it [here](https://www.python.org/downloads/)

 ## Summary:
 ### Kivy `pip install kivy`